tectonic-typesetting/tectonic-texlive-bundles/README.md

 This step is needed to create a bundle that will be hosted on the web.
 Run:

 ```
-./driver.sh zip2itar path/to/output.zip
+./driver.sh make-itar bundles/tlextras
 ```

-This will create `path/to/output.tar` and `path/to/output.tar.index.gz`.
+This will create both the `.tar` and the `.tar.index.gz` files that need to be uploaded for use as a web bundle.

 #### Copyright and Licensing